Kambale Family's Kerala Trip With Thrillophilia Through Hills, Backwaters, and Roads

 Is a Kerala houseboat actually worth staying overnight on?

-But before they even reached Alleppey, the GEO (Guest Experience Officer) at Thrillophilia had already shared details about how the houseboat stay works, what the timings would look like, how meals are served onboard, and what kind of atmosphere to expect during the evening
+But before they even reached Alleppey, their destination expert had already shared details about how the houseboat stay works, what the timings would look like, how meals are served onboard, and what kind of atmosphere to expect during the evening.

 That clarity made a surprising difference because they arrived without confusion or unrealistic expectations.